-600001 is the serial number of the donation assigned by the collection facility.
+001021 is the sequence number of the collection assigned by the collection facility.

-The two digits printed vertically are flag characters that allow individual bar codes in a number set to be discretely identified providing an option to add process control.
+The two digits printed vertically allow individual bar codes in a number set to be discretely identified, hence providing an option to add process control.

 An additional character is enclosed in a box at the end of the identifier.
 This is a checksum character used when a number is entered into a computer system through the keyboard to verify the accuracy of the keyboard entry.